 Except as required by law, the School only retains information about pupils for as long as necessary in accordance with timeframes imposed by law and our internal policy.

-Full details on how long we keep personal data for is set out in our data retention policy, this can be found on the school website.
+Full details on how long we keep personal data for is set out in our data retention policy, this can be found on the school website..

 Retention Periods